🧑🤝🧑 Benefits & Social Servicesuk

 • Supporting evidence from your GP, consultant, psychiatrist, or other treating professionals

-• Statements from people who know you (family, carers, support workers) describing your daily difficulties
+• Statements from people who know you (family, carers, support workers) describing your daily difficulties in their own words

 • Occupational therapy, physiotherapy, or mental health team reports